CARTAvis/carta-archived/README.md

 2. wcslib
 3. flex
 4. bison
-5. gsl (carta requires 2.1 version of source code to build,  and casa/code seems not require version and we usually install apt/ym version, 1.5 for casa/code)
+5. gsl (carta uses 2.1 version of gsl source code to build,  and casa/code seems not require version and we usually install apt/ym version, 1.5 for casa/code)
 6. Cython (?,required by carta, but not sure is required by casa-submodues)
 7. gfortan (carta uses ast library which uses gforan, and casacore uses this, too)
 8. qwt (carta uses qt 5.3.2 to build qwt 6.1.2 and casa submodule, code uses 4.8.5 to build qwt 6.1.0)